slikky06/calculator-basic/README.md

 * [Setup](#setup)

 ## General info
-Building a calculator with JS
+Building a calculator with JS.
 This project is intended to help me understand the interaction among Html, css and JavaScript by building a simple basic calculator, the README.md portion is also meant to help learn accepted good practice format.